nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanostructural characteristics of the fibers.

-### Expanded Definition and Usage\nElectrospun nanofibers are pivotal in fields ranging from biomedical engineering to environmental remediation due to their tailored functionality and high efficiency.
+### Expanded Definition and Usage:
+Electrospun nanofibers are pivotal in fields ranging from biomedical engineering to environmental remediation due to their tailored functionality and high efficiency.
 In biomedical applications, their high porosity and specific surface chemistry facilitate cell adhesion and growth, making them ideal for scaffolding in tissue engineering.
 In filtration, their fine structure allows for the effective capture of nanoparticles, bacteria, and viruses, enhancing air and water purity systems.
 Additionally, they are extensively used in battery and fuel cell components, where enhanced surface area can significantly improve performance.